 - 3 tablespoons melted organic butter

-- Stevia to taste (I used 1/2 teaspoon of Sweet Leaf powdered stevia.
+- powdered stevia to taste (I used 1/2 teaspoon.
 Start with less, and taste!)

 - To make the crust, combine almond meal, coconut, stevia and melted butter and press it into a glass pie pan.
 Bake at 350 degrees for 8 minutes.
 Watch it.
 You don’t want the almonds to get brown.